vapor-ware/synse-docs/docs/server/api.v3.md

-- `localhost:5000`, `#!shell ${server}`, and other references to the hostname/IP and port of the Synse Server instance are all functionally equivalent and serve only as a placeholder which should be replaced with instance's IP/port.
+- `localhost:5000`, `#!shell ${server}`, and other references to the hostname/IP and port of the Synse Server instance are all functionally equivalent and serve only as a placeholder which should be replaced with your instance's IP/port.
 - The examples provided for each item use the [Synse Python Client](https://github.com/vapor-ware/synse-client-python) for the Python examples.
 - All specified URI parameters are required.